davehorton/drachtio-basic-registrar/README.md

 $ npm install
 $ npm start
 ```
-Then point your sip phones and webrtc clients to the server and enjoy!
+Then point your sip phones and webrtc clients to the drachtio server and enjoy!

 ## Testing
 ```